apigee/devrel/tools/hybrid-quickstart/README.md

 ## Clean up

-Delete the runtime resources (without deleting the Apigee Organization) to avoid paying for unused GKE clusters.
+This tool includes a script to automatically the Apigee hybrid runtime resources (without deleting the Apigee Organization) to avoid paying for unused GKE clusters.

+**Note:** The cleanup script is designed to run on a standalone GCP project.
+If you provisioned the quickstart in a GCP project with other resources consider deleting the GCP resources manually to avoid accidentally deleting the resources that are needed by other services.

 ```sh
 ./destroy-runtime-gke.sh